devmentors/Cine/README.md

-# Modular Monolith
+# Cine
-Modular monolith in .NET Core
+Modular monolith application for cinemas written on top of .NET Core platform and C# language.